sha-huang/sha-huang/README.md

-:wave Hello!
+:wave: Hello!
 This is Huang Sha.

 I am working in the energy commodities trading sector, with a focus on Liquefied Natural Gas (LNG).
 More information can be found at my [LinkedIn](https://linkedin.com/in/huang-sha) page.